RediSearch/redisearch-getting-started/docs/007-query-movies.md

     4) "Mechanic: Resurrection"
 ```

-The first line contains the number of documents (`186`) that matche the query condition, the the list of movies.
+The first line contains the number of documents (`186`) that match the query condition.

-The FT.SEARCH command by default returns the first 10 documents, you will see in the next query how to paginate.
+The FT.SEARCH command, by default, returns the first ten documents.
+You will see in the next query how to paginate.

+You can only use one SORTBY in an FT.SEARCH query, if you want to sort on multiple fields, for example sorting movies by `genre` ascending and `release_year` descending, you have to use an FT.AGGREGATE, this is covered in the [next section](008-aggregation.md).

+Note: The field used in the [SORTBY](https://oss.redislabs.com/redisearch/Sorting/#specifying_sortby) should be part of the index schema and defined as SORTABLE.
 ---
 </details>

 ----
 ### Paginate

 <details>
   <summary>